SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

    - `SERVICE_BINDING_ROOT` environment variable needs to be defined with value that points to volume mount's directory (`mounthPath`) where service binding secret will be stored. e.g. like [here](/samples/spring-security-basic-auth/k8s/deployment.yml#L59)

-Detailed information on how to use ``spring-xsuaa`` library in Kubernetes/Kyma environment can be found in [spring-security-basic-auth](/samples/spring-security-basic-auth/README.md#deployment-on-kymakubernetes) sample README.

 ### Maven Dependencies
-These (spring) dependencies needs to be provided:
+These (spring) dependencies need to be provided:
 ```xml
 <dependency> <!-- includes spring-security-oauth2 -->
     <groupId>org.springframework.security</groupId>